 Truework-The Company is a party to a data analytics services agreement with Zethos, Inc., ("Truework"), an entity in which Vishal Garg, the Chief Executive Officer of the Company, is an investor.
 Under the data analytics services agreement, Truework provides digital Verification of Employment ("VOE") and Verification of Income ("VOI") services to the Company during the mortgage loan origination process to confirm the employment and income of borrowers seeking a mortgage.
-This is data required for underwriting mortgages to the specifications of FNMA, FMCC, and private loan purchasers.
+This is data required for underwriting mortgages to the specifications of FNMA, FMCC, Federal National Mortgage Association ("FNMA"), Federal Home Loan Mortgage Corporation ("FMCC"), and private loan purchasers.
 These data services are standard product offerings of Truework, which they offer to a number of mortgage lenders.
 Truework is one of multiple vendors the Company uses for VOE and VOI services, the largest other one being The Work Number by Equifax.
 The Company uses the two vendors interchangeably based on estimated lowest cost and turnaround time.
-The Company originally entered into the data services agreement in September 2020, and amended the agreement in October 2021 to run until September 30, 2023.
-In connection with usage of the services, the Company reduced the accrued expense of \$8.6 thousand for the three months ended September 30, 2023, which is included within mortgage platform expenses on the condensed consolidated statements of operations and comprehensive loss.
-The Company incurred expenses of \$ 414.3 thousand for the three months ended September 30, 2022, which is included within mortgage platform expenses on the condensed consolidated statements of operations and comprehensive.
-The Company reduced the accrued expense of \$7.4 thousand for the nine months ended September 30, 2023 and recorded the expense of \$ 414.3 thousand nine months ended September 30, 2022, respectively, which is included within mortgage platform expenses on the condensed consolidated statements of operations and comprehensive loss.
+The Company originally entered into the data services agreement in September 2020, March 2021, and amended the agreement in October 2021 to run until September 30, 2023.
+In connection with usage of the services, the Company reduced the accrued expense incurred expenses of \$8.6 \$8 thousand and \$43 thousand for the three months ended September 30, 2023, March 31, 2024 and 2023 respectively, which is are included within mortgage platform loan origination expenses on the condensed consolidated statements of operations and comprehensive loss.
+The Company incurred expenses of \$414.3 thousand for the three months ended September 30, 2022, which is included within mortgage platform expenses on the condensed consolidated statements of operations and comprehensive.
+The Company reduced the accrued expense of \$7.4 thousand for the nine months ended September 30, 2023 and recorded the expense of \$414.3 thousand nine months ended September 30, 2022, respectively, which is included within mortgage platform expenses on the condensed consolidated statements of operations and comprehensive loss.
 The Company recorded a payable of \$101.2 thousand and \$16.2 thousand included within other liabilities on the condensed consolidated balance sheets as of September 30, 2023 and December 31, 2022, respectively.